Ayush-Zone/Arduino-8ch-PPM-Receiver/README.md

-# 8-Channel PPM Receiver with nRF24L01
+# 8-Channel PPM Receiver with nRF24L01 module

 This repository contains code for an Arduino-based 8-channel PPM (Pulse Position Modulation) receiver, using the nRF24L01 wireless transceiver module.
 The receiver maps wireless control signals to PPM output, which can be used to control a wide range of RC devices.